very-good-science/data-ethics-club/site/write_ups/DataEthicsChecklistAuthorResponse.md

 [Dwight Barry](https://www.linkedin.com/in/dwight-barry), co-author of the Perspective paper and checklist, is Principal Data Scientist at Seattle Children’s Hospital.
 He's kindly taken the time to respond to our discussion with some additional context below, with the final edit overseen by Amy Joint and Huw Day.
 ```

-Thank you for reading and critiquing our paper—I wish I could have been there but 5AM Seattle time was just too early!
+Thank you for reading and critiquing our paper — I wish I could have been there but 5AM Seattle time was just too early!
 And thank you for the chance to respond to some of your thoughts.
 We hear a lot about data/machine learning/AI ethics these days, but what’s often hidden in the
 hype is that *every* phase of the data lifecycle—from data capture to database design to analytics to deletion—has an ethical component.
-To facilitate assessment across such a broad scope, we—the data analysts, data scientists, and data engineers at Seattle Children’s Hospital, along with academic ethicist David Danks, PhD and bioethicist Doug Diekama, MD—created a data ethics checklist to allow for ethical consideration of *any* data product.
+To facilitate assessment across such a broad scope, we — the data analysts, data scientists, and data engineers at Seattle Children’s Hospital, along with academic ethicist David Danks, PhD and bioethicist Doug Diekama, MD—created a data ethics checklist to allow for ethical consideration of *any* data product.

 This is the permanent short-link to the [checklist](https://is.gd/dataethics).
-We thought that existing checklists and assessment methods we found in the literature were too long and too detailed to be practical for our day-to-day use of database engineering,
-dashboard building, and data science tasks (e.g., predictive modeling, biostatistics, etc.).
+We thought that existing checklists and assessment methods we found in the literature were too long and too detailed to be practical for our day-to-day use of database engineering, dashboard building, and data science tasks (e.g., predictive modeling, biostatistics, etc.).
 We also felt that simpler threshold-type approaches wouldn’t allow for nuanced discussion—wewanted something at least a little open ended to facilitate pro/con-type discussions between
 the data professionals and the clinical end users of data products, instead of a go/no-go.
 In instances in our work where this cross-profession discussion has happened because of the checklist, it has been quite successful toward meeting that end.

 Unfortunately, we had a very small word count limit for the publication, which severely limited what we could discuss, and we had some editorial/peer-review guidance that asked for our thoughts on the larger picture, which of course precluded more discussion of the checklist itself.
 We would have liked to go into more detail about each section of the checklist that might help direct future readers, but it just couldn’t fit.
 Hopefully I can respond to some of the points